joanmarcriera/ceilometer-plugin-fiware/README.md

    ```

 2. Copy the following files from *Ceilosca* component (included in the [latest release][monasca_ceilometer_releases]
-   of Monasca-Ceilometer) into the Ceilometer package at `/usr/lib/python2.7/dist-packages/ceilometer`:
+   of [Monasca-Ceilometer][monasca_ceilometer]) into the Ceilometer package at your Python installation directory
+   (usually `/usr/lib/python2.7/dist-packages/ceilometer`):

    ```
    monasca-ceilometer/ceilosca/ceilometer/monasca_client.py